2025 NBA playoffs: Format

 Eight teams from each conference participate in the playoffs.
 The top six teams in each conference, based on winning percentage, directly qualify for the playoffs; the seeding order of those teams is also based on winning percentage.
 If two or more teams had the same record, standard NBA tiebreaker rules are used.

-The NBA Board of Governors adopted a format starting in 2021 to have a play-in tournament involving the teams ranked 7th through 10th in each conference.
+The NBA Board of Governors adopted a trial format in 2021 and permanently starting in 2023 to have a play-in tournament involving the teams ranked 7th through 10th in each conference.
 The 7th-place team and 8th-place team participate in a "double-chance" game, with the winner advancing to the playoffs as the 7-seed.
 The loser then plays the winner of the elimination game between the 9th-place and 10th-place teams to determine the playoff's 8-seed.
 The NBA's regular playoff format then proceeds as normal.
-Furthermore, the winner of the match between the loser of the 7/8 game and the winner of the 9/10 game always plays on day 2 of the NBA playoffs to allow that team at least a day of rest.

 Each conference's bracket is fixed with no reseeding.
 All rounds are a best-of-seven series; a series ends when one team wins four games, and that team advances to the next round.
-All rounds, including the NBA Finals, are in a 2–2–1–1–1 format with regards to hosting.
+All rounds, including the NBA Finals, are in a 2–2–1–1–1 format with regards to hosting: the higher-seeded team hosts games 1, 2, 5, and 7; while the lower-seeded team hosts games 3, 4, and 6.
 In the conference playoffs, home-court advantage goes to the higher-seeded team (number one being the highest).
 For the NBA Finals, home-court advantage goes to the team with the better regular season record, and, if needed, ties are broken based on head-to-head record, followed by inter-conference record.